 Bicycle racks for bicyclists to lock up their bike and walk into the park are located at Loveland High School's main entrance (on the west side of the building).

-PAID parking for cars in the lots at Loveland High School, 920 W. 29th Street, as a fundraiser for school activities.
-The cost will be $5/car.
+PAID parking at Loveland High School, 920 W. 29th Street, as a fundraiser for school activities. $5 per car

 Please DO NOT block driveways or hinder parking for residents.

 Due to the launch area for the fireworks show, the main road into the park will be used by event staff and emergency vehicles ONLY.
 No other vehicle traffic will be allowed in the park on July 4th.

 RV PARKING Recreational Vehicle Parking will NOT be allowed this year at the Loveland High School parking lot.
 Traffic inside the park will be limited to event participants and staff only (pass required).

 Special Needs Parking29th Street from Custer Drive to Taft Avenue will be CLOSED to through traffic on July 4th with designated Handicapped Parking available from Aspen Drive to Taft Avenue (along 29th Street).

 Overnight camping is NOT allowed in any City of Loveland Parks or Open Spaces.

 On the night of the 3rd, and on the morning of the 4th police will periodically patrol the park and clear out any illegal campers or parties.